Prayag Kumbh Mela

 The full Kumbh mela is held every 12 years, while an ardha (half) mela is held after about 6 years at the same site.
 The 2013 Kumbh mela was the largest religious gathering in the world with almost 120 million visitors.
 An Ardh Kumbh Mela was held in early 2019.
-The next full Kumbh mela is scheduled for 2025.
+The most recent was held in 2025 which was a Maha Kumbh held after 12 Purn Kumbhs (144 years, lastly in 1881).
+The next Purn Kumbh mela is scheduled for 2037 (Ardh Kumbh in 2031) and next Maha Kumbh for 2169.
 The exact date is based on the Hindu luni-solar calendar and is determined by the entry of planet Jupiter in Taurus zodiac and while the sun and the moon is in Capricorn.

-The Mela is one of the four fairs traditionally recognized as Kumbh Melas.
+The Mela is one of the four fairs traditionally recognised as Kumbh Melas.
 An annual fair, known as Magh Mela, has been held at Prayag Triveni sangam since ancient times (at least early centuries CE).
 The site, its sacredness, bathing pilgrimage and the annual festival is mentioned in the ancient Puranas and the epic Mahabharata.
 The festival is also mentioned in later era texts such as those by Muslim historians of the Mughal Empire.
 However, these sources do not use the phrase "Kumbh Mela" for the bathing festival at Allahabad.
 The earliest mention of a Kumbh Mela at Allahabad occurs only after the mid-19th century in colonial era documents.
 The Prayagwals (local Brahmins of Prayag) are believed to have adopted the 6 year kumbha, the 12-year cycle of the historic Maha Kumbh Mela and annual Magh Mela around this time.
 Since then, every 12 years, the Magh Mela turns into a Maha Kumbh Mela, and six years after a Kumbh Mela, it is an Ardh Kumbh ("Half Kumbh") or Kumbh Mela.